thuesdays/testhide-pytest-plugin/README.md

 ```

 ## JIRA Integration
+The plugin can automatically enrich failure reports with information from JIRA, linking test failures to known bugs and their statuses.
+There are two ways to configure this integration.

+### Method 1: Command-Line Arguments
-To enable JIRA integration, simply provide the connection details as command-line options.
-Integration is enabled automatically when all three parameters are present.
+You can enable JIRA integration by providing the connection details as command-line options.
+The integration is activated automatically when all three parameters are present.

 * **--jira-url**: The URL of your JIRA instance.
 * **--jira-username**: The username for the connection.